Combinational Circuits in Digital Electronics – Logic Gates Explained

-In digital electronics, both combinational and sequential circuits are widely used.
-Combinational circuits are circuits that generate output solely based on the current combination of inputs, without considering time.
-These circuits are composed of NAND, NOR, and NOT logic gates, which serve as the fundamental building blocks.
+In digital electronics, we often work with both combinational and sequential circuits.
+When you deal with combinational circuits, the output depends only on the current combination of inputs, without considering time.
+These circuits are made up of fundamental building blocks like NAND, NOR, and NOT logic gates.

 Combinational Circuits